-Greece: Privatization of DEPA Infrastructure and DEPA Trade delayed13.
-May 2020. / SEE Energy News
+Greece: Privatization of DEPA Infrastructure and DEPA Trade delayed, SEE Energy News

 Two entities derived from the Public Gas Corporation, DEPA Infrastructure and DEPA Trade, privatization process will continue after the summer as a result of an impact of the coronavirus pandemic on global economy and investment climate, Greek authorities confirmed.
 Last month, state privatization fund TAIPED announced that a shortlist of bidders for DEPA Infrastructure will be published in June.

 Following companies expressed interest in the purchase of 65 % stake in the company:

 – Antin Infrastructure Partners SAS (private capital investments focused on infrastructure investments)

 – China Resources Gas (Hong Kong) Investment Limited (the top natural gas group of companies in China, focused on gas distribution)